List of Kamen Rider Zero-One characters: Yua Yaiba

 Yua Yaiba (刃 唯阿, Yaiba Yua) is A.I.M.S.' technical advisor and maintenance expert who developed A.I.M.S.'
 Rider system and handles Progrise Key authorization, being Isamu's commanding officer in the field despite her partner's rank.
 In reality, she secretly works for ZAIA and Gai, who recommended her to A.I.M.S. to oversee their equipment, though she was able to work behind their back to help Isamu and Aruto.

 After learning of Gai's machinations, Yua was forced to aid him against her will before Isamu eventually helped her work up the courage to quit ZAIA and A.I.M.S. and overcome Gai's mind control.
 Afterwards, Yua remains in touch with Hiden Manufacturing and Jin to keep an eye on ZAIA and MetsubouJinrai.net’s plans until the Ark's ascension.
 Following Horobi's defeat, Yua returns to her old position in A.I.M.S. and conscripts Naki into their ranks.

 Utilizing the Rushing Cheetah (ラッシングチーター, Rasshingu Chītā) Progrise Key in conjunction with the Shot Riser, Yua can transform into Kamen Rider Valkyrie (仮面ライダーバルキリー, Kamen Raidā Barukirī).
-While transformed, she gains superhuman agility.
+While transformed, she gains superhuman speed.
 Over the course of the series, Yua gained other Progrise or Zetsumerise Keys that grant new forms for different combat situations, which are as follows: